Connect with others who understand.

 Exercise can also reduce the number of joint bleeds you experience, which does even more to improve your joint health and help reduce joint pain.
 It’s also a great way to get your joints moving again after a bleed to help avoid stiffness and freezing and maintain your range of motion.

-Aquatic exercises, including swimming and hydrotherapy, are scientifically proven to help improve muscle strength and physical abilities in people with hemophilia.
+Aquatic exercises, including swimming and hydrotherapy, have been shown to help improve muscle strength and physical abilities in people with hemophilia.
 Water naturally provides a safe environment where you can exercise without developing stress-related injuries.

-Talk to your doctor before you start an exercise routine to make sure you are taking the right amount of clotting factor for exercise and that you are performing exercises correctly.
-They may recommend you work with a physical therapist to ensure your safety.
+Talk to your doctor before starting an exercise routine.
+They can make sure you’re taking the right amount of clotting factor (the medicine that helps your blood clot) for exercise and that you’re doing the exercises safely.
+They may also recommend working with a physical therapist.

 4. Avoid Food or Drugs That Raise the Risk of Bleeding